stuarthayhurst/lmc-simulator/README.md

     - `multiply.asm`: Multiply 2 inputs together
     - `power.asm`: Raise the first input to the power of the second
     - `fibonacci.asm`: Output the first `n` terms of the Fibonacci sequence
+    - `iteration.asm`: Iterate over a group of addresses

 ## Contributing:
   - Feel free to submit pull requests!